Navi Mumbai man kisses rescued cobra, gets bitten and dies

-As Belapur man succumbs to snakebite he got while kissing a rescued cobra, activists call on FD to issue guidelines on dealing with the rescued reptiles
+As Belapur man succumbs to snakebite he got while kissing a rescued cobra, activists call on Forest Department to issue guidelines on dealing with the rescued reptiles

 Somnath Mhatre, a resident of CBD Belapur, had performed the same stunt several times.
 He died on February 2